pjmtdw/pjmtdw.github.io/src/content/blog/migrating-to-astro.md

 I started this site in 2013 using [Middleman](https://github.com/middleman/middleman) as the static site generator.
 Since the site was solely for showcasing my software, which does not update frequently, I eventually switched to maintaining raw HTML files.
 Recently, I decided to start a blog, prompting me to explore which SSG to use.

+## What is Static Site Generator

+When you have a bunch of HTML files on a website, you don't want to edit all of them just to change `© 2025` to `© 2026` each year.
+SSG is a software that uses template engine to generate HTML files.
+Additionally, it provides extra features such as converting Markdown to HTML, generating table of contents, and so on.

 ## Candidates

 ### [Middleman](https://github.com/middleman/middleman)

 Middleman uses Sass for managing stylesheets and ERb or Haml for templates.
-These days, as browsers evolve and features like [CSS Nesting](https://caniuse.com/css-nesting) exist, the need for something like Sass is quite low.
+As browsers evolve and features like [CSS Nesting](https://caniuse.com/css-nesting) are added, the need for something like Sass is becoming lower and lower.
 Also, I don't have good memories of using Haml.
-Maybe it was better than HTML, but these days, I prefer raw HTML.
+Maybe it is better than HTML, but these days I prefer raw HTML.

 ### [Zola](https://github.com/getzola/zola?tab=readme-ov-file)